 Other Actions to take to improve GPS performance:

 - Check mounting location of device.
-GPS signal can be poor or decreased if device is mounted either:
+GPS signal can be poor or decreased if device is mounted either inside metal containers or near large buildings, metal structures, large reflective surfaces.

 E.g. setting a Position accuracy of 10m, but the device can only achieve one within 15m after the default timeout of 60 seconds, the fix will fail, and no new position will be uploaded.